cristianszwarc/SerialCommander/readme.md

 {
 	Serial.begin(9600);							// Initialize a serial port.
 	while (!Serial) { ; }
-	MyCommander.begin(&Serial);			// Set the serial port to use.
+	MyCommander.setPort(&Serial);			// Set the serial port to use.
 }
 ```